Marae

 In some modern Polynesian societies, notably that of the Māori of New Zealand, the marae is still a vital part of everyday life.
-In tropical Polynesia, most marae were destroyed or abandoned with the arrival of Christianity in the 19th century, and some have become an attraction for tourists or archaeologists.
-Nevertheless, the place where these marae were built are still considered tapu (sacred) in most of these cultures.
+In tropical Polynesia, most marae were destroyed or abandoned with the arrival of Christianity in the 19th century, and some have become attractions for tourists or archaeologists.
+Nevertheless, the place where these marae were built are still considered tapu (sacred or forbidden) in most of these cultures.

+As is usual with Māori nouns, the same word serves as the singular and plural of marae.

 Etymology

 The word has been reconstructed by linguists to Eastern Oceanic *malaqe with the meaning "open, cleared space used as meeting-place or ceremonial place".